AnyFetch/developers.anyfetch.com/blueprint.md

 ### Create a document [POST]
-Add a document in the FetchAPI et returns the created document. `no_hydration` Is an optional boolean tells the API to wait a file to begin hydration (`/providers/documents/file`).
+Add a document to the FetchAPI and returns the created document.

+- `no_hydration` optional boolean.
+When true, asks the API to wait before starting hydration (useful when you want to send a file immediately after)

 + Response 200 (application/json)
     [Document][]

 ### Update a document [PATCH]
 Update a document already present on the Fetch API.
-The id of the document should be specified to update a specific document.
+The `id` of the document (or it's `identifier`) should be specified.

+> Note: for ease of use, you can use POST and PATCH on this endpoint.
+This allows provider to abstract whether the document already exists or not.

 + Response 200 (application/json)
     [Document][]

 ### Delete a document[DELETE]
 Delete the specified document.
-To specify the selected document, a id or an identifier should be specified
+To specify the selected document, an `id` or an `identifier` should be specified

 + Response 204

 ## File [/providers/documents/file]
 ### Add a file to a document [POST]
-Add a file in purpose to hydrate it.
-The request should specify the `identifier` of the attached created document.
+Attach a file to a document.
+The request should specify the `identifier` of the document.

-To secure that the created document is not hydreated without his file, you have to specify `no_hydration: true` at the creation.
+> When you want to use this endpoint, don't forget to use `no_hydration: true` on `/providers/documents/`!

 + Response 204

 # Group Hydraters
-Endpoints usable for hydration, adding and improving original content of documents.
-This endpoint is only applicable, if the hydrator sending the request has been previouly called.
+Hydrations endpoints, adding and improving original content of documents.
+Those endpoints are only available when the hydrater sending the request has been previously called on the document.

+You can't access them with an OAuth token, or using Basic Auth.

 ## Document [/hydraters/documents/{id}]
 ### Update document metadatas [POST]
-Update the document metadatas.
+Update document metadatas, datas and actions.
 + Parameters
     + id (required, number, `1`) ...
 Numeric `id` of the Document to perform action with.